7db9a/homegrown-content-addressable-filesystem/README.md

 $ ./get-pinned.sh

 It'll put all IPFS 'files' into `pinned-files` dir.
 Note, these are empty files.
 They're simply named after the IPFS hash.
+This is for experimentiong with tmsu.

 ### Low-level usage